This post may contain affiliate links. Please see our disclosure policy.

-I was able to confiscate a jar to experiment with making goat milk soap and a goat milk lotion recipe.
+I was able to confiscate a jar to experiment with homemade goat milk soap and a goat milk lotion recipe.
 The results were incredible.
 And so, of course, I had to add the recipes to the blog.

 - Double boiler or a saucepan with a glass bowl

-- Digital Scale
+- Digital scale

 - Mixing bowl or half-gallon mason jar